The International Human Rights Framework on the Right of Peaceful Assembly

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

-The Philippines is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+The Philippines is also a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

 There is not yet a regional human rights treaty to which South-East Asian nations can adhere, although a non-binding human rights declaration was issued by the Association of South-East Asian Nations (ASEAN) in 2013.
 Paragraph 24 of the ASEAN Human Rights Declaration provides that: "Every person has the right to freedom of peaceful assembly."
 The Philippines is a founder member of ASEAN.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 Fundamental human rights are protected in Article III (the "Bill of Rights") of the 1987 Constitution of the Republic of the Philippines.
 Under Section 4, no law shall be passed abridging the right of the people "peaceably to assemble and petition the government for redress of grievances".

 The primary legislation governing assemblies is the 1985 Public Assembly Act.
 Under this Act, authorisation must be sought for public assemblies (other than in an approved place) five days in advance.

 The Legal Framework on Use of Force During Assemblies